maartene/AppIconResizer/README.md

 * `-h             ` : show help

 # Known issues
 * Some files crash the application when you try to resize them with the following message: `Illegal instruction: 4`.
 This might be the case if the file to convert is not large enough.
-But this requires further investigation.
+But this requires further investigation;
+* Only iOS build app icon sizes are now available.
+I'll add tvOS, watchOS and macOS at a later time (although I think the issue there is less urgent than for iOS).

 # Contact details
 * email: maarten@thedreamweb.eu